 Speaking of their house, imagine it as a big room standing on bamboo stilts with no walls or temporary partitions inside.
 At one corner you’ll have the kitchen, and at the other, a sleeping mattress (or a bed if the family can afford to).
 The entire family would eat and sleep together with no definition of personal privacy whatsoever.
 If someone has a bigger piece of land or a massive house, it’s only going to be a larger room from the inside, with still no partitions.
 Indeed, you can find some interesting forms of architecture on this river island in India.

 Because a majority of people still ride a bicycle to work, renting a bicycle and feeling like a local is certainly one of the top things to do in Majuli Island.

 Just rent an old school bike for 100 Rupees a day (sometimes even 50) and you will come across beauty unparalleled — with sometimes gilded rice paddies and rolling meadows keeping you entertained, and sometimes a rickety river bridge, as a tributary of the Brahmaputra.

 A fisherman taking his boats out at sunset for the day’s last catch.
-A group of cyclists hormoniously pedalling together to home.
-Wide open grasslands with a shepherd tending his cows and goats together.
+A group of cyclists harmoniously pedalling together home.
+Wide-open grasslands with a shepherd tending his cows and goats together.
 A paddy field worker seemingly carrying a stash of liquid gold.
-All these may appear like different life-stories, but if put together, they all speak of the time of yesteryears.
+All these may appear like different life stories, but if put together, they all speak of the time of yesteryears.

 In Majuli, everything conspires to restore your faith in the beauty of the world.